arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Volodymyr Zelensky, <strong>Ukraine’s</strong> president, made a virtual address to the <strong>Munich Security Conference</strong>, an annual diplomatic event, and asked leaders to deliver weapons quickly.
-Ukraine is top of the agenda at Munich, as <strong>Russian</strong> forces target [Bakhmut](https://te.arielherself.xyz/europe/2022/12/06/russia-is-hurling-troops-at-the-tiny-ukrainian-town-of-bakhmut) in the east of the country.
-On Thursday Mr Zelensky told the BBC that he would not concede land to Russia if the countries were to broker a peace deal.
+Britain’s defence ministry estimated that <strong>Russia</strong> has lost up to 60,000 soldiers and private military contractors in the country’s war against <strong>Ukraine</strong>.
+It asserted that the casualty rate had “significantly increased” after Russia introduced a [partial mobilisation](https://te.arielherself.xyz/europe/2023/01/16/a-russian-town-counts-the-cost-of-vladimir-putins-war) in September.
+Earlier, Volodymyr Zelensky, Ukraine’s president, made a virtual address to the <strong>Munich Security Conference</strong>, an annual diplomatic event, and asked leaders to deliver weapons quickly.

 <strong>President Joe Biden</strong> said he would speak with <strong>Xi Jinping</strong>, China’s president, about the suspected [Chinese spy balloon](https://te.arielherself.xyz/leaders/2023/02/09/cold-war-lessons-from-chinas-spy-balloon) that was shot down by an American fighter jet earlier this month.
 Mr Biden said America was “not looking for a new cold war”.
 Separately Michael Chase, the Pentagon’s top China official, plans to visit Taiwan, according to the <em>Financial Times</em>.
 Mr Chase would be the first senior American defence official to visit Taiwan since 2019.